IbrahiimKhan/valorwide/README.md

 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->

-To contribute to my-care-mobile, follow these steps:
+To contribute to ValorWide, follow these steps:

 1. Clone this repository.
 2. Create a branch: `git checkout -b <branch_name>`.